FAQ

 How can I query the wave heights for a whole region?

-3. Define a date you are interested in.
+or specify a rectangular grid, as described in Coordinate Description.
+Note that when using shortcuts, you still need to define a resolution.
+This can be done with the area requests option. - Define a date you are interested in.
 Please note that for grids you can only choose one date and not a time series (with the exception of the format netcdf, which allows for gridded time series).
-Again, you can use shortcuts such as now or the ISO format, as described in Time Description.
+Again, you can use shortcuts such as

 https://api.meteomatics.com/now/significant_wave_height:m/north-atlantic:0.1,0.1/png